Ddrori/attention-to-deceptive-design/README.md

 Not Included in This Repository

 The following materials are intentionally excluded:
-Qualtrics questionnaire
+Qualtrics questionnaire,
-Questionnaire responses
+Questionnaire responses,
-Predictive modeling notebook (eye‑tracking → consent prediction) Raw eye‑tracking files
+Predictive modeling notebook (eye‑tracking → consent prediction), Raw eye‑tracking files,
-Additional exploratory models and intermediate data‑processing steps developed during the research Only the finalized GLMM analyses and cleaned datasets used in the thesis are included.
+Additional exploratory models and intermediate data‑processing steps developed during the research.
+Only the finalized GLMM analyses and cleaned datasets used in the thesis are included.